futreall/ilm/SPECS.md

 - When the collateral ratio is below the `minForRebalance`:

-  1. Caculate amount of collateral asset needs to be withdrawn from the pool to reach the target collateral ratio.
+  1. Calculate amount of collateral asset needs to be withdrawn from the pool to reach the target collateral ratio.
   2. Withdraw collateral assets and swap them for debt assets via the DEX.
   3. Repay debt with the debt asset.
   4. Repeat the process until the collateral ratio is above the minimum collateral ratio.